 Appel's family put together a timeline based on information it received from the Jefferson County Sheriff's Office.

-: The decision is made to make the evacuation notification.
+4:56 p.m.: The decision is made to make the evacuation notification.

-: First evacuation notification call sent out.
+5:05 p.m.: First evacuation notification call sent out.
 According to Jefferson County, this call was accidentally sent to phone numbers in the entire system.
 According to FirstCall, this call went to county residents who had registered their cell phones online.
 FirstCall said this notification was not sent to landlines and that it was stopped halfway through the call cycle.

+5:23 p.m.
 Second notification call sent to a specific area of homes in the Lower North Fork danger zone.
 Appel did not receive this notification because the FirstCall system believed she lived in Morrison, outside of the specific evacuation area to be notified.According to Appel's family, they believe they have a timeline from time-stamped home video taken by neighbors that shows the Appel property was on fire before the first notification call was sent.Kelley promised to provide 7NEWS documentation on Thursday that will show who is to blame for the address mistakes.
 She also said the documents will show how widespread the problem may still be in Jefferson County.